iCloud: Erase your device with Find My iPhone

-If your iOS device, Apple Watch, or Mac is lost or stolen, you can erase it if you set up Find My iPhone on the device before it was lost.
-If Find My iPhone isn't enabled on your missing device, see the Apple Support article If your iPhone, iPad, or iPod touch is lost or stolen.
+If your iOS device, Apple Watch, or Mac is lost or stolen, you can erase it using Find My iPhone on iCloud.com if you set up Find My iPhone on the device before it was lost.
+If Find My iPhone isn’t set up on your missing device, see the Apple Support article If your iPhone, iPad, or iPod touch is lost or stolen.
 If you have Family Sharing set up, you can erase your family members’ devices, too.
 For more information, see the Apple Support article Family Sharing.

 Important: Before you erase your device, try to locate it or play a sound on it.
 After you erase it, you can’t use Find My iPhone to do either.
 You can still locate your Mac or Apple Watch if it’s near a previously used Wi-Fi network.